lewislbr/ready/README.md

 # Ready

-Ready is a program to run tasks before a commit using a [pre-commit git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+Ready is a program to run tasks on staged files before a commit using a [pre-commit git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

 For example, you can automatically run formatting, linting, and testing when running `git commit`, so you are assured every commit is up to the standards, issues are spotted early, and to avoid any CI pipeline failures down the road.

-Tasks are run on the repository folder that contains files with changes, including the root.
-Monorepos are supported by using the `directory` option on the configuration file, where tasks will be run only on subfolders with changes.
+Tasks are run when there are staged files, by default on the repository root folder or on other folders if specified.

 At any time, tasks can be run without committing by running `ready`.
-By default, if there are no changed files, no tasks will be run, but you can use `ready -all` to run all tasks even when no changes exist.
+If there are no staged files, no tasks will be run, but you can use `ready -all` to run all tasks even when no staged files exist.

 Additionally, to commit without running any task, the [`-n/--no-verify` git commit flag](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--n) can be used.